paritytech/cumulus/README.md

 ### Author Inherent

-The Author inherent pallet provides an inherent in which block authors can insert their identity into the runtime.
+The Author inherent pallet allows block authors to insert their identity into the runtime.
 It also includes an inherent data provider for the client-side node to create the appropriate inherents.
 This feature alone is useful in many blockchains and can be used for things like block rewards.
 This piece can be used alone without any other parts of nimbus if all you desire is authoring information in the runtime.

-The author inherent provides two hooks called `PreliminaryCanAuthor` and `FullCanAuthor`.
-The preliminary check will be run by non-authoring nodes before importing a block to quickly rule out some invalid authors.
+The author inherent provides two validation hooks called `PreliminaryCanAuthor` and `FullCanAuthor`.
+The preliminary check will be run before importing a block to quickly rule out some invalid authors.
 This check should be cheap and should not depend on other runtime state.
 The full check will be called during the inherent execution and is the final say for whether an author is eligible.
 The preliminary check may rule out authors, but does not guarantee eligibility.
 Said another way, it